 The clearing stirs in the perpetual night.
 There are things here that have been set in motion anew which for aeons have slumbered in silence.
 The lifeless discover warmth, the inanimate awaken and brew in the dark.
 Symbiotic relationships enliven the dormant to fashion little worlds of balance and subtle alliances, witnessed by none.

 A new force is awakening in the cycle of life, and I, alas, have been but an instrument of its perpetuation.
 There is a rustle in the tree line now.
 My time has come.
 Thunder has troubled my sleep, I can feel the rumble still, in my bones.
-The great being lurks in the shadow of the forest.
+The great colonial entity lurks in the shadow of the forest.
 A star has fallen, and I, fastened to my sombre grave, have lost yet another limb to the deafening numb.

-The moon has risen, fallen and gone, and this forest of worlds will have me all before the night is done.
+The moon has risen, fallen and gone.
+And this forest of worlds will have me all before the night is done.